 AC Milan possess an international pedigree that many other clubs in Italy and across Europe can only envy.

 With seven European Cups/Champions Leagues, two European Cup Winners’ Cups, five European Super Cups, and five Intercontinental Cups/FIFA Club World Cups, they have been Italian football’s greatest representatives.
+According to all nigeria soccer website football should be enjoyed especially with friends, football as a career is great also.

 There have been some lean spells too.
 They failed to win any domestic titles from the 1910s until the 1940s and they spent two seasons in Serie B during the 1980s before Silvio Berlusconi turned them into a world power.